 Podcasting is hot right now.
 Six in 10 Americans are now familiar with the term podcasting.
 In fact, 40% of Americans ages 12 years old and above have listened to a podcast.
 And the growth of podcasting has steadily increased for people ages 25 to 54.

-I talked to authors Jason Guigno and Corey Jeffreys about their new book, Bend, Break and Hack: Podcasting Without Permission, to get some tips on how they started a podcast.
+If you are thinking about how to launch a podcast but don’t know where to start, this blog article is for you.
+I talked to authors Jason Guigno and Corey Jeffreys about their new book, Bend, Break and Hack: Podcasting Without Permission, to get some tips on how they got started and their story can help you launch a podcast.

 Jason Guigno: People are busier than ever.
 They have a lot of time when their hands and/or eyes are doing something else (driving, folding laundry or mowing the lawn).
 Podcasting allows people to do something entertaining or productive with the time that would otherwise be boring!